urnathan/libcody/README.md

 `HELLO $version $builder`

 A successful handshake.
 The communication is now connected and other messages may be exchanged.

-`ERROR $message`

-An unsuccesful handshake.
+An ERROR response indicates an unsuccesful handshake.
 The communication remains unconnected.

 There is nothing restricting a handshake to its own message block.
 Of course, if the handshake fails, subsequent non-handshake messages in the block will fail (producing error responses).

-### C++ Module Messages
+### C++ Module Requests

-A set of messages are specific to C++ modules
+A set of requests are specific to C++ modules

 #### Repository